 Is Your Open-Source Code Fueling Human Rights Abuses?

 This story is the first in a series on cultural battles facing the open-source community.
-You can read the second story, which discusses open-source project governance and contributor compensation, here.
-Installments in coming weeks will cover relationships with big tech and the rights of end users, here, and the fourth article, on open-source incentives and the trajectory of #EthicalSource, here.
+You can read the second article, on governance, here, the third article, on the rights of end users, here, and the fourth article, on open-source incentives and the trajectory of #EthicalSource, here.

 * * *

 People generally agree that open source has problems — but what those problems are depends on who you ask.

 If you ask Ruby developer and activist Coraline Ada Ehmke, the problem is ethics.
 Open-source developers can’t prevent organizations from using their code to unjust ends, and community leaders haven’t drawn moral boundaries around the use of their repositories.

 According to author and media studies professor Nathan Schneider, the problem is governance.
 Open-source communities are largely monarchial — one leader with no term limit.
 Beyond that, they’re loosely organized.
 In the absence of official community structures, unofficial ones form, sometimes to the detriment of contributors, Schneider said.